Tallulah Bankhead: New media

 Among her last radio appearances was in an episode of the BBC's Desert Island Discs with Roy Plomley in 1964.
 Bankhead, at 62 and audibly suffering from breathing difficulties from emphysema in the interview, frankly spoke of how hopeless she would be on a desert island, admitting that she "couldn't put a key in the door, dahling.
 I can't do a thing for myself."
 In the interview, host Plomley spoke of Bankhead's glory days as the most celebrated actress of 1920s London.
 Later he recalled of their interview, "She was a very frail and ailing old lady, and I was shocked to see how old and ill she looked as I helped her out of a taxi.
 She had come from her hotel wearing a mink coat slung over a pair of lounging pyjamas, and she leaned heavily on my arm as I supported her to the lift.
 Her eyes were still fine, and there was still beauty in the bone structure of her face beneath the wrinkles and ravages of hard living.
 Her hands shook, and when she wished to go to the loo she had to ask Monica Chapman to accompany her to help her with her clothing."

-Her last motion picture was in a British horror film, Fanatic (1965).
+Her last motion picture was a British horror film, Fanatic (1965).
 Fanatic was released in the U.S. as Die!
 Die!
 My Darling!, which she protested, thinking it was exploiting her famous catchphrase, but did not succeed in getting it changed.
 During the screening she held privately for her friends, she apologized for "looking older than God's wet nurse" (in the film she wore no makeup and dyed her hair grey, and the director used very claustrophobic close-ups to accentuate her age and frailty).
-She called the B-movie horror flick "a piece of shit", though her performance in it was praised by critics and remains popular as a cult film and with her fans.
+She called the B-movie horror flick "a piece of shit", though her performance in it was praised by critics and it remains popular as a cult film and with her fans.
 For her role in Fanatic, she was paid $50,000.
 Her last appearances on television came in March 1967 as the villainous Black Widow in the Batman TV series, and in the December 17, 1967, episode of The Smothers Brothers Comedy Hour comedy-variety TV series, in the "Mata Hari" skit.
 She also appeared in NBC's famous lost Tonight Show Beatles interview that aired on May 14, 1968.
 Sitting behind the interview desk and beside Joe Garagiola, who was substituting for an absent Johnny Carson, she took an active role during the interview, questioning Paul McCartney and John Lennon.
 George Harrison and Ringo Starr were not present and were in England at the time, as noted during the interview.